dwarvesf/playground/Engineering/Mobile/Swift 5.4 @resultBuilder.md

 ### Turn UIKit into DSL styling

-Let define our base UIViewBuilder.
-UIViewBuilder turn DSL UIView into list of UIView.
+Let's define a DSL UIViewBuilder.
+A DSL UIViewBuilder turns a list of UIViews into a UIView.

 ```Swift
 @resultBuilder